BernhardPosselt/pf2e-qftff-tools/README.md

 ### Maps

 **Note**: This module does not include maps that are present in the PDF.
 It's expected that you use PDF2Foundry to import the PDFs to get the original maps.
-This module bundles all useful, remaining apps that come up in random encounters or don't have a map.
+This module bundles all remaining maps that come up in various encounters but don't have a map which are a ton.

 PS: I'm a developer first and foremost and my art skills are pretty bad ;)